The Heatwave Milk Warmer™ uses heat exchange technology to heat milk on demand. Suitable for feeding lambs, calves and goats.Enquire now

 Please note: we will send an invoice for payment pre dispatch.

 Why choose Heatwave Milk Warmer?

 The Heatwave Milk Warmer™ uses heat exchange technology to heat milk on demand.
 Suitable for feeding lambs, calves and goats.
-The Heatwave calf feeder is simple to use, calf feeding has never been easier with a Heatwave.
-It’s also a lamb feeder that gets results.
+It feeds up to 30 calves or 50 lambs/goats and is suitable for powdered milk or whole milk.
+It’s also hygienic, as the milk is stored cold.

 RABDF Livestock Machinery and Equipment Award Winner

 It has been estimated it takes 27 man hours to rear 40 calves on ad lib versus 47 hours on a once a day system.
 Ad lib is a once a day system available ALL day.
 Rears up to 50 lambs or goat kids.